Control order: History

 On April 16, 2005, it was reported that all 10 control orders had been printed with the same reason, connecting individuals with the Wood Green "ricin plot".
-It was blamed on a "clerical error".
+This was blamed on a "clerical error".

 On 23 May 2011, following a Government Review of Counter-Terrorism and Security Measures published in January 2011, the Home Office announced the scheme intended to replace the control orders: Terrorism Prevention and Investigation Measures (TPIM).
 Although intended to be more flexible and to focus more on the investigation of the individual suspected of terrorism-related activity with increased judicial oversight, they have been dubbed as mere re-brandings of control orders.

 Timeline of ministerial statements and legal challenges

 Section 14 requires the Home Secretary to make a statement to Parliament every three months reporting about their exercise of the control order powers.